-Hello beginners, this is a tutorial about How to Use a Multimeter.
-In Internet you’ll find more tutorials on this topic.
+Hello, beginners, this is a tutorial about How to Use a Multimeter.
+On the Internet, you’ll find more tutorials on this topic.
 Yes, they are well explained but not to-the -point.
 If you just want to get started in using a multimeter without digging into too deep and not willing to read tons of data right now, then this the best article for you.
-Every aspects of this topic is covered here without bombarding the readers’ mind with excessive information. let’s go:
+Every aspect of this topic is covered here without bombarding the readers’ mind with excessive information. let’s go:

-Multimeter is a necessary tool to measure current, voltage, resistance and some other parameters.
-Some high-end multimeter can also measure temperature, capacitance and frequency.
+A multimeter is a necessary tool to measure current, voltage, resistance and some other parameters.
+Some high-end multimeter can also measure temperature, capacitance, and frequency.

 HOW TO OPERATE: